centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 they are connected to each other.

 **Important**: Centreon Web 2.x features two databases, the configuration database and the real-time database.
-Those are called *centreon* and *centreon-storage*, respectively.
-Different outputs expect different databases in their configuration.
+Those are respectively called *centreon* and *centreon-storage*.
+Different outputs expect may different databases in their configuration.

 | Output Type    | Expected database |